aws-powertools/powertools-lambda-python/docs/utilities/validation.md

 ### Validating with external references

-JSON schema [allows schemas to reference other schemas](https://json-schema.org/understanding-json-schema/structuring#dollarref) using the `$ref` keyword.
-The value of `$ref` is a URI reference, but you likely don't want to launch an HTTP request to resolve this URI.
-Instead, you can pass resolving functions through the `handlers` parameter:
+JSON Schema [allows schemas to reference other schemas](https://json-schema.org/understanding-json-schema/structuring#dollarref) using the `$ref` keyword with a URI value.
+By default, `fastjsonschema` will make a HTTP request to resolve this URI.

+You can use `handlers` parameter to have full control over how references schemas are fetched.
+This is useful when you might want to optimize caching, reducing HTTP calls, or fetching them from non-HTTP endpoints.

 === "custom_handlers.py"